HospitalRun/hospitalrun-frontend/.github/CONTRIBUTING.md

 **HospitalRun** uses the following linters:

 1. [ESLint](http://eslint.org/) for ECMAScript/JavaScript.
 You can find the ESLint User guide [here](http://eslint.org/docs/user-guide/).
-It's important to note that this project adheres to Dockyard's [Ember.js Style Guide](https://github.com/DockYard/styleguides/blob/master/engineering/ember.md).
-Also ESLint is setup to use eslint-plugin-ember-suave, you can find more information about that [here](https://github.com/DockYard/eslint-plugin-ember-suave).
+ESLint is setup to use eslint-plugin-ember-suave, you can find more information about that [here](https://github.com/DockYard/eslint-plugin-ember-suave).
 2. [stylelint](http://stylelint.io/) for Stylesheets.
 You can find the stylelint User guide [here](http://stylelint.io/user-guide/).
 3. [ember-template-lint](https://github.com/rwjblue/ember-template-lint) for Ember templates.